 A red flag, what does that mean?
 What are some of the things that an employer would flag as questionable?
 These are great questions!
 The biggest red flags that come up during the hiring process are having been fired, poor grades, a criminal record and no experience.
 Some employers would also consider poor references, having no degree, large timeline gaps or even being over-qualified as red flags.

-An interviewers job isn’t just to find out why they should hire you, but also to unveil reasons not to hire you.
-This is why they sometimes ask about times when you failed, your weaknesses, and also prey into any red flags that may come up through the venting process.
+An interviewer’s job isn’t just to find out why they should hire you, but also to unveil reasons not to hire you.
+This is why they sometimes ask about your weaknesses as well as about times when you failed.
+It’s also why they prey into any red flags that may come up through the venting process.
 Below is an exercise you should practice to feel more prepared and comfortable answer those difficult questions.

 Conduct an honest personal assessment by writing down the following:

 - Identifying the red flags of your work habits that might affect your employability.

 - Identifying the reasons or set of problems that cause these behaviors.